aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-27-custom-umbraco-macro-engines.html.md

 Now when you go to create a new *Script File* in the Umbraco admin you'll have a new option for your own macro engine.

+## Further reading

+I've created a supplementary post to this one which looks at [how to create a NHaml based][1] macro engine.

 ## Conclusion

 Seriously, it's *just that easy* to create your own macro engine, obviously you'll want to do more with the `Execute` method so that it will interact with the script file that you've created, but this should give you a bit of a starting point :).

+  [1]: /nhaml-umbraco-macroengine